wp-plugins/alphaomega-captcha-anti-spam/readme.txt

  - A delectable captcha that requires the user to name the country of origin of the food item shown in the captcha.

+**Captcha Medica**
+ - A healthy and informative captcha that requires the user to enter the medical word or term shown in the captcha.

+**Captcha Ecologica**
+ - A geo-friendly and sustainable captcha that requires the user to enter the ecological word or term shown in the captcha.

+**Captcha Televisica**
+ - A captcha for couch potatoes that requires the user to enter the name of the well-known TV program shown in the captcha.

 These captcha functions not only provide your WordPress posts with enhanced security, but have been thoughtfully designed to increase the overall appeal of your content to those viewing your posts.